 The Imperial family are well known Sumo lovers.

 Even today you can find the emperor and the empress in Sumo stadium quite often.

-As the last note, I’d like to add the fact that the Emperor is considered to be the Shinto priest of the highest rank.
+As the last note, the Emperor is considered to be the Shinto priest of the highest rank.